LuisRMorales/qa-automation-test-repo/README.md

 ## KPI 3 - Test Efficiency
 Amount of resources (time and testers) spent on testing.
 Testing could be a bottle neck to deliver, test eficciendy is an indicator that we are capable to deliver fast and with confidence on the quality of the product.

+# Part 6
+Github action is avilable on push event to master branch.
+See "Actions" tab to see all excecutions.